sebboj/natural-mushroom-in-miami/README.md

 # natural-mushroom-in-miami
+EZGRADER.AI
-Our project, EZGRADER.AI, for Miami AI Hackathon
+Our project for Miami AI Hackathon